SaraDawner2000/arch-guide/base-install.md

 * `neovim`, `git`: Useful base tools
 * `base-devel`: Needed for building packages (e.g. from the AUR)
 * `man-db`, `man-pages`, `less`: For `man` support
+* `iwctl`, `iwd`: you won't have a way to connect to wifi on the new install otherwise
 * `-K`: Copy host keyring (for pacman trust setup)

 ---